1-year-old among 9 shot after altercation near beach in Hollywood, Florida, authorities say

 Authorities asked people to avoid the area as the investigation continued.

-A family assistance center has been set up near Johnson Street and North Ocean Drive, Bettineschi said.
+A family assistance center was set up near Johnson Street and North Ocean Drive, Bettineschi said.

 “This is an area where families can go and they can talk to the detectives on scene and ask them questions about family members, and they can also get information about their vehicles that may be inside of the crime scene.”